 - Lift gates that move vertically along two vertical guide rails are recommended.
 Lift gates that pivot using a mechanism underneath the rear side of the cargo area are not recommended. - Although lift gates make the work of loading and unloading cylinders easier and safer, they are themselves not free of risk. - Lift gates must be provided with side panels during loading and unloading to prevent cylinders from falling.
-The rear end must be fully closed with chains or bars unless the cylinders on the lift gate are fastened securely. - o Lift gates cannot be used as a bridge between the docks and the delivery vehicle. - Lift gates should be properly designed for the full load of cylinders it is meant to carry. - o Lift gates can either be installed at the rear or at the side of the vehicle. - Never ride the lift gate - Never exceed the lift gate's rated capacity. - Lift gates must be properly designed for the weight they will carry. - Safe procedures for the use of lift gates should be established and employees using the lift gates should be properly trained on these procedures.
+The rear end must be fully closed with chains or bars unless the cylinders on the lift gate are fastened securely. - o Lift gates cannot be used as a bridge between the docks and the delivery vehicle. - Lift gates should be properly designed for the full load of cylinders or design for the weight it is meant to carry. - Lift gates can either be installed at the rear or at the side of the vehicle. - Never ride the lift gate - Never exceed the lift gate's rated capacity. - Safe procedures for the use of lift gates should be established and employees using the lift gates should be properly trained on these procedures.